DamZav/aml-transactions-project/README.md

 Project for **Anti-Money Laundering (AML)** using data analysis and machine learning.

+## Dataset
+This project uses the **[Synthetic Transaction Monitoring Dataset - AML](https://www.kaggle.com/datasets/berkanoztas/synthetic-transaction-monitoring-dataset-aml)** available on Kaggle.

+Due to GitHub's file size limitations, the dataset is **not included in this repository**.

 ## Technologies
 - Python (pandas, numpy, scikit-learn, matplotlib, seaborn, scipy, Pillow) pandas → for data manipulation